WHAT TO DO IN 2 DAYS IN VIENNA

 Sundays and public holidays from 1.30 pm to 4.30 pm

-The Hofburg used to be a medieval castle, and home of the Habsburgs (the Royal family), while it is now it is the national library.
+From the Cathedral you can walk towards the Hofburg which used to be a medieval castle, and home of the Habsburgs (the Royal family), while it is now it is the national library.

 It is conveniently located in the city center and so easy to reach.
 It dates back to the 13.th century and has probably always been one of the main attractions in Vienna.